Credit Union Cybersecurity: Beyond the Basics

 The Gramm-Leach-Bliley Act requires financial institutions, including credit unions, to implement safeguards that protect the security and confidentiality of member nonpublic personal information.
 This includes conducting risk assessments, designing information security programs, overseeing third-party service providers, and adjusting security practices as threats evolve.
 NCUA enforces GLBA compliance through its examination process.

-Credit unions should configure Conditional Access policies that enforce multi-factor authentication for all users, block legacy authentication protocols, require device compliance for access to core banking systems, and flag sign-ins from unusual locations or impossible-travel scenarios.
-Data Loss Prevention (DLP) rules should detect and block sharing of member Social Security numbers, account numbers, and loan data outside the organization.
-Additional configurations include DMARC email authentication to prevent domain spoofing, sensitivity labels for document classification, and audit logging retained for at least one year to produce evidence packages for NCUA examiners.
+Credit unions should configure Conditional Access policies enforcing multi-factor authentication for all users, blocking legacy authentication, and requiring device compliance.
+Data Loss Prevention rules should detect member Social Security numbers and account numbers in outbound communications.
+Additional priorities include DMARC email authentication, sensitivity labels for document classification, and audit log retention of at least one year for NCUA examination evidence.

 Technical Reference